 Another couple is sitting at a table with a box unit, staring at it with contempt, wondering whether they should push it.
-Walter and Norma are crying and hugging each other, and say goodbye.
+The wife pushes the button.
+Arthur and Norma are crying and hugging each other, and say goodbye.

 Arlington arrives at the other couple's house and hands them the million.

 Arthur's NASA friend informs him he and his son will be taken care of, as Arthur is escorted away by men in uniforms, who put him into a black car before driving off.
 Arthur's son looks down at Arthur leaving in that black car.
 Arlington then comes out of the house of other couple to whom he had given the $1 million, and the film ends.